 To answer your question about side effects, deaths directly related to mescaline use are uncommon.
 Any injuries or deaths are more likely to be a result of accidents that occur because of the distorted perception that’s the drug's major effect.
 That being said, according to the National Institute on Drug Abuse (NIDA), the possible short-term effects of peyote use include:

 - Fetal abnormalities (though more research is needed on possible effects on the fetus)

-Deaths directly related to mescaline use are uncommon.
-Any injuries or deaths are more likely to be a result of accidents that occur because of the distorted perception that is the drug's major effect.
-Research on peyote effects on Native Americans did not find cognitive or psychological impairment, but these findings cannot necessarily be generalized to those who use peyote recreationally (rather than strictly in religious ceremonies).
+While existing studies found that peyote poses little risk of dependance, further research on the psychological and cognitive effects tends to be limited.
+Research on peyote’s effects on Native Americans didn’t find cognitive or psychological impairment, but these findings can’t necessarily be generalized to those who use peyote recreationally (rather than strictly in religious ceremonies).
 Other studies have examined potential beneficial effects of hallucinogens for medical purposes.
-There is some early evidence that drugs like peyote may help those struggling to overcome addiction and substance abuse, but further research is needed.
+There’s some early evidence that drugs such as peyote may help those struggling to overcome addiction and substance abuse, but further research is needed.

 It's wise to learn more about this substance, both its history and its impact on the body, when informing your decision to use it.
 When deciding to try peyote or mescaline, it’s recommended to consider the safety of the space you use in and to find someone not using the drug to be there for help, if needed.
 For more information on hallucinogenic drugs, check out the Go Ask Alice!
 LSD, PCP, & Other Hallucinogens category in the Alcohol & Other Drug archives.